Hotel sheets are just special.

 1.)
 Instead of purchasing sheets from your local department store, purchase them from hospitality bedding manufacturers.

 For example, Standard Textile is a company that manufactures sheets and pillows for hospitality use.
 The most commonly found sheets in U.S. hotels, is their ComforTwill line of sheets.

 2.)
 Consider washing your sheets more often.
-You don’t have to wash them daily like they do in hotels, but washing even weekly can have similar effects.
+You don’t have to wash them daily as they do in hotels, but washing even weekly can have similar effects.

 3.)
 Consider using a better fabric softener.
 You’ll notice a big difference in switching from the bargain generic stuff, to something like Downy Ultra Liquid Fabric Conditioner.